Hyperpolymath/consent-aware-http/README.md

 ✨ Built By

 Jonathan D.A.
 Jewell NEC PRC Representative
-· NUJ Ethics Council Convenor
+· NUJ Ethics Council
-· AI & Data Working Group
+· Convenor: AI & Data Working Group
 Contact: jonathan@metadatastician.art

 “The act of naming is the act of creating boundaries.
 And boundary is where meaning begins.” — Bell Hooks